pump-io/pump.io/README.md

 * *noCDN* Use local copies of the JavaScript libraries instead of the ones on the CDN.
 Good for debugging.
 Defaults to `false`, meaning "use the CDN".

+### Web server proxy

+pump.io is designed to be a standalone server.
+You do not need to set up an Apache or nginx or lighttpd Web server in front of it.
+In fact, that's going to make things harder for you, and stuff like WebSockets is going to work less well.

+If you really insist, check the configuration options carefully.
+If you want http://pump.yourdomain.example/ to proxy to the pump.io daemon listening on port 8000 on 127.0.0.1, use configuration options like this:

+   "hostname": "pump.yourdomain.example",
+   "urlPort": 80,
+   "address": "127.0.0.1",
+   "port": 8000

+## Running the daemon

+You'll probably get a more reliable experience if you use [forever](https://npmjs.org/package/forever) to keep the daemon running.

 ## Bugs